Hundreds lay wreaths at East Tennessee State Veterans Cemetery - NewsBreak

 “Despite the fact that we’re lucky to be Americans, it’s not due to luck that this country exists and that we have the freedoms that we do,” said Knox County Mayor Glenn Jacobs.
 “It’s because of the sacrifice that people like this have made.”

-Hundreds gathered at the East Tennessee State Veterans Cemetery on E. Governor John Sevier Highway for the annual Wreaths Across America ceremony there.War veteran, 94, dies in Arkansas nursing home during storm
+Hundreds gathered at the East Tennessee State Veterans Cemetery on E. Governor John Sevier Highway for the annual Wreaths Across America ceremony there.Names of fallen East Tennessee soldiers, sailors and Marines

 It’s a sight Bernice Koprince, the coordinator of the event, said she’s always amazed to see.